Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 ### Reflection

+The following steps review the entire project flow:
+1. Interested in emotion recognition, I researched on the work done in the field.
+Relevant papers and public datasets were found.
+2. The problem was finalized, and FER 2013 dataset was selected for the project.
+3. The dataset was downloaded from the Kaggle website and preprocessed.
+4. CNN models were developed, trained and refined using the PyTorch library.
+5. The model achieving the highest performance on the validation set was selected as the final model and was further evaluated on the testing set.
+6. A web application was developed using Flask, HTML, Javascript and Heroku.
+The final model was deployed in this application.

+I found the steps of training and refining models and developing a web app to be most challenging.
+I had never worked on the deployment of ML models before this project, and so it was a bit difficult for me.
+Though I was already familiar with the modelling step, it is a time-taking step as their many parameters to experiment with, making it challenging to complete on time.

+The most exciting aspect was the use of Pytorch JIT (Just in time) compiler for converting the model to a representation which can be used for deployment purposes in the web application.
+While researching the topic, I found some techniques to extend the FER dataset further to do a multi-label emotion classification.
+I am sure these techniques would be helpful for some future projects.

+Overall, I am satisfied with the model's performance on the dataset, and it can be used to recognize emotions in static images.
+The code for this project is available at https://github.com/Tandon-A/MLEND_Udacity/tree/master/Capstone_Project, and the web application is available at **(provide web app link)**.

 ### Improvement

 While the final model obtained is better than the benchmark model and overall has high performance, there is scope for improvement.